Viccccz/picoCTF/Medium/format-string-3/README.md

 ![image](https://github.com/user-attachments/assets/6cc812fe-ad8a-4d4d-a782-3402ec58fc9e)<br>
 **The source code.*

 Once I understood the concept of exploiting this challenge, I began by running the provided program to observe its execution and output.
-To do this, I connected to the challenge instance on the PicoCTF site by entering the command nc rhea.picoctf.net 64550 in the Kali terminal.
+To do this, I connected to the challenge instance on the PicoCTF site by entering the command `nc rhea.picoctf.net 53133` in the Kali terminal.
 To test upon the input and observe the output, I input a simple string as input to the program, which will be printed back to stdout(buf) function call.

 ![image](https://github.com/user-attachments/assets/4fe4f694-24f7-4c0d-80e0-d365cdd464e1)<br>
 **The stdin and stdout function call.*